Albert Weisbogel

-Albert Weisbogel (1844 – May 27, 1919) was a 19th-century United States Navy sailor.
+Albert Weisbogel (c.
+1844 – May 27, 1919) was a 19th-century United States Navy sailor.
 He was twice awarded America's highest military decoration, the Medal of Honor, for peacetime actions (for which he would now be awarded the Navy and Marine Corps Medal).
 He is one of only 19 people to be awarded two Medals of Honor, and one of only 14 to be awarded the Medal twice for two separate actions.

 Biography

-Weisbogel was born in 1844 in New Orleans, Louisiana.
+Weisbogel was born in about 1844 in New Orleans, Louisiana.
 He joined the Navy from Louisiana and by January 11, 1874, was serving on the USS Benicia.
 On that day, one of his shipmates, a U.S. Marine named Wolf, jumped overboard in a "fit of insanity" in an attempt to commit suicide by drowning.
 Weisbogel jumped in after and saved him.
 For this action, he was awarded a Medal of Honor two years later, on March 23, 1876.
 By that time, he was serving as Captain of the Mizzen Top on the USS Plymouth.
 Weisbogel also at one point served on the USS Juniata and performed a similar feat on that ship.

 Barely a month after being awarded his first Medal of Honor, on April 27, 1876, he again saved a crewmate from drowning.
 While Plymouth, under the command of Captain Edward Barrett, who proposed his second Medal of Honor, was entering the harbor of Kingston, Jamaica, Landsman Peter J. Kenny fell overboard and was rescued by Weisbogel.
 For that action he was awarded his second Medal of Honor, on June 9, 1876.

-Weisbogel died at age 74 or 75 and was buried in Holy Cross Cemetery in Brooklyn, New York: diamond section, range D, grave 132.
+Weisbogel died at age 74 or 75.